jeffreycwitt/pl399/docs/13-distant-reading.md

 figure—and behind literary history.
 Not texts.
 Texts are real objects— but not objects of knowledge.
-If we want to explain the laws of literary history, we must move to a formal plane that lies beyond them: below or above; the device, or the genre." (p.
+If we want to explain the laws of literary history, we must move to a formal plane that lies beyond them: below or above; the device, or the genre." ("Slaughterhouse", p.
 217)

 <div class="discussion" markdown="1">

 <span class="respond"/> What does he conclude from his analysis of the "form" of clues across many different stories, abstracted from the stories themselves?

 </div>

 It seems that he thinks he has found a reason to explain why some detective stories have survived and joined the "canon" while others have not.

 He also thinks he has found an interesting anomaly.
-Namely stories by Arthur Conan Doyle that remained popular despite lacking the formal features needed for success.
+Namely that some stories by Arthur Conan Doyle remained popular despite lacking the formal features needed for success.
 He thinks Doyle is **stumbling** through his writing, working by trial and error, not always conscious of the formal features required for success.

 Moretti writes:

 > "He [Doyle] finds the epoch-making device but does not work it out?
 It didn’t make sense; the tree had to be wrong.
 But the tree was right — in the forty-odd stories Conan Doyle wrote after the Adventures, one finds exactly the same oscillations— and it actually highlighted an important Darwinian feature of literary history: in times of morphological change, like the 1890s for detective fiction, the individual writer behaves exactly like the genre as a whole: tentatively.
 During a paradigm shift no one knows what will work and what won’t; not Ashdown, not Pirkis, and not Conan Doyle; he proceeds by trial and error, making fewer errors early on, when the problems are simpler—and more errors later, when they are more complex.
 It makes perfect sense. ("Slaughter House of Literature", p.
 215)

+# Ascari's concerns with "Distant Reading"

+As I read Acari's critique, the central thrust of his specific concern parallels a common critique of uses of big data in general (topic modelling included).

+The concern is the by speaking of "data" rather than "literature", one implicitly begins to feel that they are speaking of something suddenly objective, something pure, something free from interpretation and bias.

+But Ascari is eager to point out that data in literature is never complete or exhaustive.
+Thus it is always already in someway selected and curated.
+Accordingly, it is in some always already interpreted or biased.

+Specifically, Ascari suggest that Moretti uses the conclusions of S.S.
+Van Dine's in 1928 about what makes good detective fiction (namely, "functional clues" that the reader can use to solve the mystery).
+Moretti then organizes the data around this assumption.
+Specifically, he goes looking for this "form" within the detective stories of the 19th century.
+The result of his search becomes his objective data.

+But is this data really so "objective"?
+Or does it instead reflect what Moretti was already looking for as a result of the aesthetic tastes of early 20th century readers and critics?

+Form this collection of data, Moretti then begins drawing conclusion.

+When a text doesn't contain this formal feature and is not popular enough survive, Moretti concludes that it is the absence of this form that explains why it was not popular.

+When the story include such clues and is popular, this confirms his presupposition, and he concludes this is why they have survived.

+And in the case of the *Adventures of Sherlock Homes*, when a popular author like Doyle does not include such clues in his story, Moretti does view this as a check on his original assumption or the objectivity of his data collection.
+On the contrary, Moretti concludes, as Ascari says, this is a [stumble](https://hyp.is/Jhi9PgwYEeuP-qP0-KEQ7A/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ascari_2014_The_Dangers_of_Distant_Reading.pdf) in need of explanation.

+Ascari, in contrast, wonders if he has only found the "appearance of a problem" based on his "distant analysis" of data (formal features) that have been selected based on the biases of the ascetic taste of early 20th century readers of detective stories.

+Perhaps Doyle didn't "stumble", but purposely did not include functional clues because he was trying to do something else.
+Ascari worries that Moretti's approach unjustifiably rejects this possibility.

+Ascari says something to this effect on p.
+7:

+> Moretti’s  view  of  detective  fiction  uncritically  rests  on  the  normative  and  restrictive attitude that golden age theorists advertised as objective, adopting a self-validating  positivistic  stance.
+Van  Dine  and  Knox,  however,  like  Richard  Austin  Freeman,  Dorothy  Sayers,  and  others,  were  first  and  foremost  creative  writers whose theoretical and historical constructs reflect their own practice as authors of clue puzzles.
+The rules to which they subscribed are no longer regarded as timelessly valid but rather as culturally situated, for in the course of the twentieth century, detective fiction deeply changed in terms of both creative writing and theoretical/historical constructs."
+(Ascari, p.
+7)

-# Quick Digression: A More Concrete Example of Distant Reading Applications: Topic Modelling.
+# A More Concrete Example of Distant Reading Applications: Topic Modelling.

-While Moretti digs into a specific problem aided by distant reading, he doesn't give us a very clear picture of the specific methods often used.
+While Moretti digs into a specific problem aided by distant reading, he doesn't give us a very clear picture of the specific technical methods often used in "distant reading".

 While there are many methods of computer assisted analysis, "Topic Modelling" is a very common one.